vectordotdev/vector/docs/setup/getting-started/sending-your-first-event.md

 Exit Vector by pressing `ctrl+c`.

 Notice that Vector prints the same raw line that you sent it.
 This is because Vector does not awkwardly enforce structuring on you until you need it, which brings us to parsing...

-## 2. Parse Your Event
+## 3. Parse Your Event

 In most cases you'll want to parse your event into a structured format.
-Vector makes this easy with [transforms](../../usage/configuration/transforms/).
-In this case, we'll use the [`regex_parser`](../../usage/configuration/transforms/regex_parser.md).
+Vector makes this easy with [transforms][docs.transforms].
+In this case, we'll use the [`regex_parser`][docs.regex_parser_transform].
 Let's update your existing Vector configuration file:

 ```bash
 echo '